Echo Show 8

 - Lacks YouTube integration

 If Goldilocks were to somehow stumble into Amazon’s headquarters, she wouldn’t have an affinity for either the 10-inch Echo Show or Echo Show 5.
 One’s just too big, the other too small.
 She’d probably prefer something somewhere around the middle.
-Something like perhaps the Amazon Echo Show 8 with its in the middle sized 8-inch display.
-It could perhaps be just right.
+Perhaps the Amazon Echo Show 8 with its in the middle sized 8-inch display will do nicely?
+Just like in the story, it could perhaps be just right.

 Smart displays are without question a better, more future proof investment.
+You’ll be surprised by some of the neat stuff Alexa powered smart displays could do!
 However, if you’re thinking about some other solutions besides a smart display, then consider the Amazon Echo Dot with Clock as an entry-level offering, or the Amazon Echo Studio if you happen to be an audiophile.

 The right size